Discord Bot

 - Matched against known device database for consistency

-Create organized discussions for each bug report:
+Create organized discussion threads automatically for each bug report submitted via /report:

-🔹 Forum Integration = Users create threads in forum channels
+🔹 Forum Integration - Users create threads in forum channels

 - User creates a new post/thread in your forum channel